sweetrdf/rdfInterface/README.md

-# Set of RDF interfaces for PHP
+# RDF interfaces for PHP

-## Why do we need a common interfaces
+## Why do we need common interfaces?

-The PHP RDF ecosystem suffers from big monolythic libraries trying to provide a full RDF stack from parsers, trough triplestores, serializers and sometimes even SPARQL engines in a one library.
+The PHP RDF ecosystem suffers from big monolythic libraries trying to provide a full RDF stack from parsers to triplestores, serializers and sometimes even SPARQL engines in one library.

 It makes them quite difficult to maintain and extend.
-It also makes it impossible to couple parts of different libraries with each other, e.g. combine a faster parser from one library with a nicer triplestore from the other.
+It also makes it impossible to couple parts of different libraries with each other, e.g. combine a faster parser from one library with a nicer triplestore from another.

 The solution for these troubles is to agree on

 * A set of separate RDF stack layers: parser, serializer, dataset, SPARQL client, etc.
 * Common interfaces each layer should use to communicate with the other (think of it as a PSR-7 for RDF).

 ## Reference solutions

-[RDF/JS](http://rdf.js.org/), [RDFLib](https://rdflib.readthedocs.io/en/stable/) as examples of good APIs from other programming languages as well as [EasyRdf](https://github.com/easyrdf/easyrdf) and [ARC2](https://github.com/semsol/arc2) as a reference of existing PHP solutions.
+[RDF/JS](http://rdf.js.org/), [RDFLib](https://rdflib.readthedocs.io/en/stable/) are examples of good APIs from other programming languages as well as [EasyRdf](https://github.com/easyrdf/easyrdf) and [ARC2](https://github.com/semsol/arc2) as a reference of existing PHP solutions.

 ## Reference implementation